Surfacebv/blog-davide/site/content/post/how-to-find-your-company-story.md

 Problems sit at the juncture where markets, companies and people meet: they are knotty, multi-faceted, and phenomenally rich in insights about the world we live in.
 A well-defined, fully-understood problem is a gold mine for stories.

-So here's a few ideas to help you begin to spot your company story:
+So here's a few ideas to help you get starte on spotting your company story:

 * Try to build a [problem maze](http://cdixon.org/2013/08/04/the-idea-maze/)
 * Distill your company's initial core insight into the problem: how has the problem changed since then?